 These are slower-paced, generally shorter rides.
 They, like all BCP rides, are open to everyone.
 The current Sunday afternoon rides and the past Wednesday informal rides have been rides of this type.
 The Nice 'n Easy rides cater to those who want to take it easy and smell the roses, to beginning riders, to fitness riders looking to get beyond the monotony of the exercise bike, and to families.
 The average speed, including stops, is usually less than 10 mph (excluding stops, 12 mph).
 If any of us cannot keep up on the Nice 'N Easy rides, it probably means that we should get started with some basic fitness training right away.

-These are rides that depart from someplace other than the Bicycle Shop.
+These are rides that depart from someplace other than the Bicycle Shop or Wellness Center.
 They generally provide an opportunity for participants to ride in a different area without having to ride mega miles to get there.
 Sometimes the drive is to other organized rides and sometimes to traditional BCP rides starting at a remote site.